AnyBlok/anyblok_wms_base/doc/apidoc/core/operation/creating.rst

 Creating Operations
 ~~~~~~~~~~~~~~~~~~~
-This Operations take no Goods records as inputs, and have one or
+These Operations have no inputs, and have one or several outcomes.
-several of them as outcomes.

 Model.Wms.Operation.Arrival
 ---------------------------